Andowna9/llm-zoomcamp/cohorts/2025/01-intro/homework.md

 Return 3 results.
 What's the 3rd question returned by the search engine?

 * How do I debug a docker container?
-* How do I copy files from a different folder into docker container’s working directory?
+* How do I copy files from a different folder into docker container’s working directory? - **This one**
 * How do Lambda container images work?
 * How can I annotate a graph?